What are the Advantages and Disadvantages of Solar Energy?

 3. Solar Energy Storage Is Expensive

 Solar energy has to be used right away, or it can be stored in large batteries.
 These batteries, used in off-the-grid solar systems, can be charged during the day so that the energy is used at night.
 This is a good solution for using solar energy all day long but it is also quite expensive.
 In most cases, it is smarter to just use solar energy during the day and take energy from the grid during the night (you can only do this if your system is connected to the grid).
-Luckily our energy demand is usually higher during the day so we can meet most of it with solar energy.
+Luckily your energy demand is usually higher during the day so you can meet most of it with solar energy.

 4. Uses a Lot of Space